brandonbloom/fipp/README.md

 for Edn data and Clojure code, but it is easy to create a pretty printer for your own language or documents: Even if they're not made out of Clojure data!

+Fipp is great for printing large data files and debugging macros, but it is not suitable as a code reformatting tool. ([explaination][4])

 ## Installation